Is social media management taking up too much of your time? You’re not alone.

 Another striking feature is its ability to delve into audience data and find your most active followers and loyal fans.
 It also provides listening benefits, so you engage with potential leads and convert them into your customers.

 Agorapulse has 3 paid plans.
-While Pro and Advanced cost $99 and $249 each month, the Enterprise plan is customized.
+Standard, Professional and Advanced cost $69, $99 and $149 each month, the Enterprise plan is customized.

 Honestly, for me, I have always been about data.
 For me, the biggest tool/advantage (even at an extra monthly cost) is the Power Reports.
 Being able to create ‘Labels’ for each post, regardless of social media profile, and run a report strictly on that label is HUGE – both from a time-saving standpoint and for demonstrating ROI to internal teams.